Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Invariants of 2d flux lines dynamics

 \subsection{Dynamics I}

+The model is defined as a color satisfaction problem which consists of coloring the edges of the 2d hexagonal lattice with three colors A, B, and C such that no two neighboring edges have the same color (see Fig.~\ref{fig0} for an example).
+There is an exponential number of such proper 3-colored states with system size~\cite{Baxter}.

-The model consists of coloring the edges of the 2d hexagonal lattice with three colors A, B, and C~\cite{Baxter}.
-It is then possible to define three types of loops of edges A-B, A-C and B-C, called ``Kempe'' chains.
-On a lattice with periodic boundary conditions (\textit{i.e.} it is defined on a torus $T^2$), such a loop is always closed and has two integer winding numbers $(p,q)$ that characterize how many times it winds around the boundaries.
-It can be seen, up to homotopy, as an element of the fundamental group of the torus, $\pi_1(T^2)=\Z \times \Z$.
+The dynamics within this ensemble of states is simply defined by exchanging colors in a particular way.
+For this, three types of loops are defined: they are made of successive edges of two alternating colors A-B (``$c$-type''), A-C (``$b$-type'') and B-C (``$a$-type''), called ``Kempe chains'' along which the two colors can be exchanged.
+On a lattice with periodic boundary conditions, as is considered here (\textit{i.e.} the lattice is defined on a torus $T^2$), such a loop is always closed and of even length.
+All three types of loops, of \textit{all} lengths, can be ``flipped''; this defines the ``dynamics'' of the model.